Summer time in Europe: Ukraine

 Summer time was introduced in Ukraine in the early 1980s; from 1981 till 1989 this was Moscow Summer Time; since 1992 Eastern European Summer Time has been used.

 On 20 September 2011, the Verkhovna Rada (Ukrainian parliament) voted not to return from Eastern European Summer Time to Eastern European Time.
 This change would have had the effect of moving Ukraine into the Further-eastern European Time zone UTC+03:00 along with Belarus and western Russia (which do not observe summer time).
 However, on 18 October 2011 the Parliament canceled these plans and the country returned to Eastern European Time as scheduled.
 295 MPs voted in favour out of 349 registered MPs.

 On 3 March 2021, the Verkhovna Rada voted on bill No. 4201 "Draft Law on time observation in Ukraine" which will abandon transitioning to summer time and establish year-round standard time on the whole territory of Ukraine.
 The bill received 277 votes from the 370 MPs present during the first reading.
 On 19 March, the bill was rejected in a second reading with 212 out of 226 required votes and was sent to an additional second reading instead.
 On 16 July 2024, the bill passed, and thus the last clock transition was scheduled for 27 October 2024.
+However, President Volodymyr Zelenskyy did not sign the law, leaving daylight saving time in effect.

 The regions of eastern Ukraine under the occupation of Russia, including Crimea, observe Further-eastern European Time.

 United Kingdom

 The standard time zone for the whole United Kingdom is Greenwich Mean Time (GMT), (UTC+00:00, WET), which is based on the solar time at Greenwich Observatory, London.
 The country observes British Summer Time (BST) (UTC+01:00), which is equivalent to WEST used in Portugal and Irish Standard Time in Ireland, in accordance with the standard European timings.

 Summer time was first implemented under the Summer Time Act 1916.
-Subsequent legislation has altered this: Summer Time Act 1922; Time (Ireland) Act, 1916; Summer Time Act, 1925; Emergency Powers (Defence) Act, 1939; The Summer Time Order 1964; The Summer Time Order 1967; Summer Time Act 1972; The Summer Time Order 1997; and The Summer Time Order 2002.
+Subsequent legislation has altered this: the Time (Ireland) Act 1916; the Summer Time Act 1922; Summer Time Act 1925; the Emergency Powers (Defence) Act 1939; the Summer Time Order 1964; the Summer Time Order 1967; the Summer Time Act 1972; the Summer Time Order 1997; and the Summer Time Order 2002.

 The UK did not revert to GMT for the three winters of 1968–69, 1969–70 and 1970–71, remaining on BST continuously from 18 February 1968 to 31 October 1971.

 The UK was, until 23:00 GMT on 31 January 2020, a member state of the European Union.
 Since 1996, all clocks in the European Union have changed to summer or winter time on the same dates and at the same moment, at 01:00 UTC+00:00 (Thus summer time ends at 01:59:59 UTC+01:00).